virtual-labs/app-exp-create-web/docs/developer-doc.md

 ### Admin Module

-The admin module handles the interface of Virtual Labs CMS.
+The admin module handles the interface of Virtual Labs Content Development Platform.
 It includes the following files:

-- `/admin/index.html`: This file represents the HTML structure of the admin interface, providing the layout and structure for the CMS administration section.
+- `/admin/index.html`: This file represents the HTML structure of the admin interface, providing the layout and structure for the platform administration section.
 - `/admin/js/modal.js`: The `modal.js` file contains JavaScript code responsible for managing modal components within the admin module.
 It handles modal logic.
 - `/admin/js/mutation.js`: The `mutation.js` file implements JavaScript code that utilizes the `MutationObserver()` interface.
-It listens for changes in the DOM (Document Object Model) of Netlify CMS and applies cosmetic changes to enhance the visual appearance and user experience of the CMS interface.
+It listens for changes in the DOM (Document Object Model) of Netlify CMS and applies cosmetic changes to enhance the visual appearance and user experience of the platform interface.

 - `/admin/js/config.js`: Contains configuration settings for the Netlify CMS.

 ### CSS Module

-The CSS module includes the CSS styles specific to Virtual Labs CMS.
+The CSS module includes the CSS styles specific to Virtual Labs Content Development Platform.
 It consists of the following files:

-- `/css/admin.css`: The `admin.css` file contains CSS styles specific to the admin interface of Virtual Labs CMS, defining the visual layout, typography, and colors related to the CMS.
+- `/css/admin.css`: The `admin.css` file contains CSS styles specific to the admin interface of Virtual Labs CMS, defining the visual layout, typography, and colors related to the platform.
 - `/css/help.css`: The `help.css` file includes CSS styles for the help and documentation section of Virtual Labs CMS, defining the presentation of user guides, documentation pages, and help resources.
 - `/css/style.css`: The `style.css` file holds CSS styles applicable to Home/Landing page.

 ### Help Module

-The help module provides the documentation and [help resources](https://virtual-labs-cms.netlify.app/help/) for Virtual Labs CMS.
+The help module provides the documentation and [help resources](https://virtual-labs-cms.netlify.app/help/) for Virtual Labs Content Development Platform.
 It includes the following files:

-- `/help/index.html`: The `index.html` file serves as the entry point for the help and documentation section of Virtual Labs CMS, providing the structure and layout for accessing user guides, tutorials, and other help resources.
+- `/help/index.html`: The `index.html` file serves as the entry point for the help and documentation section of Virtual Labs Content Development Platform, providing the structure and layout for accessing user guides, tutorials, and other help resources.
 - `/help/help-data.js`: The `help-data.js` file contains JavaScript code that manages the data and functionality related to the help and documentation section, such as loading and rendering help content dynamically.
-- `/help/markdown/`: This directory holds the Markdown files representing the user guides, tutorials, and documentation for Virtual Labs CMS.
-Each Markdown file covers a specific topic or aspect of the CMS, providing detailed instructions and explanations.
+- `/help/markdown/`: This directory holds the Markdown files representing the user guides, tutorials, and documentation for Virtual Labs Content Development Platform.
+Each Markdown file covers a specific topic or aspect of the platform, providing detailed instructions and explanations.

 ### Other Modules

-- `/docs/`: This directory contains Markdown files representing the user and developer documentation for Virtual Labs CMS.
-It provides detailed instructions on deploying, configuring, and using the CMS.
+- `/docs/`: This directory contains Markdown files representing the user and developer documentation for Virtual Labs Content Development Platform.
+It provides detailed instructions on deploying, configuring, and using the platform.

-- `/images/`: This directory holds various images used within the Virtual Labs CMS application, such as logos, icons, and visual assets.
+- `/images/`: This directory holds various images used within the platform application, such as logos, icons, and visual assets.

 - `/js/script.js`: The `script.js` file contains general-purpose JavaScript code used in functionality and interactions for Home/Landing page.

-These modules collectively contribute to the functionality, styling, and user experience of Virtual Labs CMS.
+These modules collectively contribute to the functionality, styling, and user experience of Virtual Labs Content Development Platform.
 The organization of code into separate modules promotes modularity, reusability, and maintainability.

 ## Coding Conventions